-A few months ago fourteen-year-old Ali Banana was apprenticed to a whip-wielding blacksmith in his rural hometown.
-Now its winter 1944, the war is entering its most crucial stage and Ali is a private in Thunder Brigade.
-His unit has been given orders to go behind enemy lines and wreak havoc.
-But the Burmese jungle is a mud-riven, treacherous place, riddled with Japanese snipers, insanity and disease.
+A few months ago, fourteen-year-old Ali Banana was apprenticed to a whip-wielding blacksmith in his rural hometown.
+Now it’s winter 1944: the war is entering its most crucial stage, and Ali is a private in Thunder Brigade.
+His unit has been given orders to go behind enemy lines and wreak havoc, but the Burmese jungle is a mud-riven, treacherous place riddled with Japanese snipers, insanity and disease.

-“Burma Boy” is a horrific, vividly realised account of the madness, the sacrifice and the dark humour of the Second World War’s most vicious battleground.
+Burma Boy is a horrific, vividly realised account of the madness, the sacrifice, and the dark humour of the Second World War’s most vicious battleground.
 It’s also the moving story of a boy trying to live long enough to become a man.